 I got to travel to meetings with clients, travel to location too.
 So I bought a MyVi.
-Lets say at RM30,000 and I am paying for 5 years.
-Interest rate for loan repayment for cars for 5 years with various banks are between 2.71% to 3%.
+Let’s say at RM30,000 and I am paying for 5 years.
+The interest rate for loan repayment for cars for 5 years with various banks is between 2.71% to 3%.
 So

-I can’t afford eating Chinese food, so I eat at the mamak.
-RM3 for a plate of magee goreng kosong and a glass of water.
+I can’t afford to eat Chinese food, so I eat at the mamak.
+RM3 for a plate of Magee goreng kosong and a glass of water.
 Or I can switch with roti canai, just for variety. roti telur is out of the budget, for now.

 RM828-(RM3 a meal x 3 times a day x 30 days)=RM558

-Statistics shows that each household average electricity is about 251 kWh a month.
+Statistics show that each household average electricity is about 251 kWh a month.
 So 251 kWh as per average household of 4 is 62.75 kWh per person.

 Current rate with Tenaga Berhad is 21.8 sen per kWh for the first 200 kWh.
 That is RM13.67 per month.
-Probably means no air conditioning, and just a table fan.
-We can probably switch on our computers once a while and charge our phones, but our equipments needs to be charged too, so we will do that at Starbucks.
+Probably means no air conditioning and just a table fan.
+We can probably switch on our computers once a while and charge our phones, but our pieces of equipment need to be charged too, so we will do that at Starbucks.

 I am not sure how much to pay for water.
-The Star say an average person uses 226 liter of water a day.
-I think I am just going to shower, and do my shitting in the mamak or petrol station.
-I will probably also wash my clothes in the petrol station to save water.
+The Star says an average person uses 226 liters of water a day.
+I think I am just going to shower and do my shitting in the mamak or petrol station.
+I will probably also wash my clothes at the petrol station to save water.

 Average single room rental in Cheras is between RM500-RM350, and I am already not making enough.